The XII conference of the Nordic Association for Semiotic Studies

 GRADUATE STUDENT GRANTS AND AWARDS

-Between 5 to 10 graduate students presenting at NASS XII will be supported financially by the association with 250 € each.
-The best graduate student presentation will be awarded a prize of 300 €.
+Between 5 to 10 graduate students presenting at NASS XII were supported financially by the association with 250 € each.
+The best graduate student presentation was awarded a prize of 300 €.

 Paulius Jevsejevas (conference chair: firstname.lastname@example.org)